Queatz/vessel/README.md

 Material [
   name String
 ] {
-  name {
+  getName {
     name
   }
 }
 ```
 Let's walk through this one.
 Brackets hold data.
 Braces hold logic.
 Brackets are dynamic.
 Braces are static.
 Simple.
-In our case here, we define a function called `name` that simply returns the name.
+In our case here, we define a function called `getName` that simply returns the name.

-You might be wondering exactly what this function does.
-It's a simple getter.
 Every block in Vessel is a list of expressions.
-The very last expression evaluated in a block is equal to the result of that block.
+The very last expression evaluated in a block is equal to the return of that block.

-We could make the property private and use this as a getter.
-Let's do that and add a setter along the way.
+We could make the property private and use this function as the only way to read the name.
+Let's do that and add a function to set the name as well.

 ```
 Material [] [
   name String
 ] {
-  name {
+  getName {
     name
   }
-  name String {
+  setName String {
     .name: ..
   }
 }